Patent Lawyer in Nigeria

 Lex Artifex LLP specializes in the commercialization of intellectual property and the enforcement of intellectual property rights in Nigeria.
 Its patent lawyer in Nigeria prepares and prosecutes applications for patents at the Nigerian Patent Office and provide legal opinions on intellectual property rights, infringement and validity issues.

-The firm represents international clients on patent filing in Nigeria, IP portfolio management, and drafting of licensing arrangements.
+The firm has top patent lawyers in Nigeria and represents international clients on patent filings in Nigeria, IP portfolio management, and drafting of licensing arrangements.

 REQUIREMENTS FOR FILING A PATENT APPLICATION AT THE NIGERIAN PATENT OFFICE